Habib-allah/knapsack-problem-Angular-WebApp/README.md

 # A knapsack problem implementation:
-    Here you can find a live demo: *Tomorrow if i have time :p*
+    Here you can find a live demo: